 The Association of Colleges of Veterinary Medicine (AACVM) provides information about service-obligation loans, Federal student loans, and scholarship for veterinary school.
 Visit the AACVM page on options for financing veterinary education.

 National Health Services Corps

-A program supported by the U.S. Department of Health and Human Services, the mission of the NHSC is to provide primary health care to medically underserved communities throughout the United States.
-Their scholarships and loan repayment programs can be used to support education in medicine and dentistry as well as education in other allied health professions.
+The NHSC - supported by the U.S. Department of Health and Human Services - has a mission to provide primary health care to medically underserved communities throughout the United States.
+Their scholarships and loan repayment programs can be used to support education in medicine and dentistry as well as education in other health professions.